Kikobeats/uno-zen/README.md

 ## Documentation

+If is your first time using Ghost, please check the [official documentation](http://support.ghost.org/installation/).

-Please, check the [Wiki](https://github.com/Kikobeats/uno-zen/wiki) for know all questions about the theme.
+All the information you need to know about the theme is collected on the [wiki](https://github.com/Kikobeats/uno-zen/wiki).

 ## License